leo-barreto/virtual-pipelines-eventselection/README.md

 ## Step 1: Skimming

 The first analysis step skims the NanoAOD-like samples with a baseline selection and finds valid muon-tau pairs.
 The output is written as a flat ntuple for further processing.
-Run `bash skim.sh /path/to/dir/with/samples` to skim all (reduced) samples.
+Run `bash skim.sh /path/to/dir/with/samples /path/to/output/dir` to skim all (reduced) samples.

+You have the option to download the samples beforehand or stream the data.
+To download the samples, run `bash download.sh /path/to/output/dir` and point for the `skim.sh` script to this directory.
+To stream the data, run `bash skim.sh root://eospublic.cern.ch//eos/root-eos/HiggsTauTauReduced/ /path/to/output/dir`.

 ## Step 2: Histograms

 Next, we make histograms of all variables and physics processes for later plotting.
-Call `bash histograms.sh /path/to/dir/with/skims` to run the workflow.
+Call `bash histograms.sh /path/to/dir/with/skims /path/to/output/dir` to run the workflow.

 ## Step 3: Plotting